insidewhy/domos/README.md

 # domos

-Domos is a library for working with HTML5 and CSS3.
-It provides:
+Domos is a library that provides an alternative set of UI concepts to Backbone and a number of extra features designed for easing use of CSS3 and HTML5.

+### domos.state

+The Domos state mechanism is an alternative to the Backbone Router mechanism for more web-applications that have to maintain multiple states.
+ * Rather than routing on the URL path the domos state system allows routing multiple states based on a JavaScript object.
+ * A UI system that uses [data attributes](http://caniuse.com/#feat=dataset) to customise element based on the value of certain states (similar to the styling system seen in later versions of flash).
+ * A rich set of events is provided that allow the UI to respond to various state modifications.
+Callbacks are provided:
+    * When a single state value changes.
+    * When a single state value is redone (set to the same value).
+    * Before corresponding UI transitions are enacted.
+    * After corresponding UI transitions are enacted.
+    * When a state value changes the state object.
+ * It can be easily linked with the HTML5 history API (or a shim) to allow states to insert history events that can be navigated using the forward/back buttons and to eliminate (yet still support) the need for page-reloads.

+### domos.template
+ * UI templates based on [data attributes](http://caniuse.com/#feat=dataset).

+### domos.transitions
  * A JavaScript API for use with CSS3 transitions.
- * Event based UI states based on data tags that use the transition framework.
- * Event based templates based on data tags.
- * Convert select boxes to allow the pointer to be styled.
- * Tooltips with pointers.

-It can be obtained from
- * full source - http://nuisanceofcats.github.com/domos/domos.src.js
- * minified    - http://nuisanceofcats.github.com/domos/domos.min.js

-It can be used from as a require module, when require is not available it exports to the global object "window.domos".

-### Advantages to using Jquery transitions
  * Callbacks contain the "cancelled" argument to allow detection of whether the transition completed fully or whether another attribute change cancelled them.
  * Allows transitions to be configured and turned off from CSS.
 Callbacks run immediately when no transition is necessary.
  * A state change can be performed on many elements and in this case a single callback is fired.
 The cancelled argument is false only if all of the transitions finished successfully.
  * Elements are automatically hidden and re-displayed as attributes cause them to shrink to 0 in (max) width/height or fade to 0 opacity.
 This removes ugly borders on elements with 0 width/height and avoids faded elements interfering with the flow of the page.
-* Transitions should be smoother as they are performed by browser engine rather than JavaScript.

-### Disadvantages to using Jquery transitions
-* Elements will not transition in browsers that do not support CSS3 transitions (callbacks will fire immediately).
+### domos.ui
+ * Tooltips with pointers.
+These make a great customisable alternative to default HTML5 form validation tooltips provided by current browsers.
+ * Customisable select box override
+    * Fully customisable with CSS.
+    * No special API needed to query data: hides and updates underlying select box.

+## Obtaining

+It can be obtained from
+ * full source - http://nuisanceofcats.github.com/domos/domos.src.js
+ * minified    - http://nuisanceofcats.github.com/domos/domos.min.js

+It can be used from as a require module, when require is not available it exports to the global object "window.domos".

 ## API